1. School bus full of children struck by a drunken driver

 4. The Fourth of July

-On July 4th, 1988, Kevin Chittum, and his fiancée, his 13 year old sister, 11 year old niece, and 2 of his niece’s friends squeezed into one car and headed to a county fair.
-The couple’s three year old daughter, had begged to come, but there was no room.
+On July 4th, 1988, Kevin Chittum and his fiancée, his 13-year-old sister, 11-year-old niece, and 2 of his niece’s friends squeezed into one car and headed to a county fair.
+The couple’s three-year-old daughter had begged to come, but there was no room.
 The parents stopped 2 times to call and check on the sad girl, promising to return with candy.
 A storm prepared itself to hit their area.
 Once caught in the storm, the car hit a bump in the road, hydroplaned, and struck an 18-wheeler head-on.
 All passengers were killed, including the driver of the 18-wheeler.

 5. The TollBooth Crash